 Appendix 7: Sources of support and advice

 Links to sources of further advice and support for school staff, volunteers, governors and parents/carers.
-Additional links can be found throughout KCSIE 2022, and in Annex B (specific issues) across pages 153-160.
+Additional links can be found throughout KCSIE 2023, including in Annex B (specific issues) across pages 142-156.